dxrcy/everygarf/README.md

 ## Download time

 Download time was tested a few times (since v2.0), with varying values for `--jobs`, `--timeout`, and `--attempts`.
-Speed is obviously very dependent on your internet speed, which is not great where I live.
+Speed is obviously very dependent on your ping and download speed.
-If you are having issues with rate limiting or request timeouts, try experimenting with different parameter values.
-Per some basic testing, increasing concurrency seems to have diminishing returns past `--jobs 25`, but this is highly dependent on other factors.
+Per some basic testing, increasing concurrency seems to have diminishing returns past `--jobs 25`.

 ## API